 Training your intestinal track as well as your heart, lungs and muscles is important if you plan to do workouts that last longer than one hour!

-Seems like June is a month filled with birthdays—and birthday parties.
-Several of my clients were born in June, and they are now fretting about birthday cake and other such treats, afraid they will overeat.
+Seems like July is a month filled with summer parties.
+Several of my clients are now fretting about BBQs, beer, ice cream cones, and other such treats.
+They are afraid they will overeat these goodies and gain weight.

-If weight is an issue for you, remember that you can enjoy the PEOPLE at the birthday party, and not just the cake.
+If weight is an issue for you, remember that you can go to a party to enjoy the PEOPLE and not just the food.
 Too often, weight-conscious athletes pay too much attention to the food at the party, and fail to enjoy their friends.

 1. Don’t arrive at the party feeling hungry.
 When you feel hungry, you are more likely to treat yourself to goodies “because you saved up calories.”
 My bet is, if you arrive hungry, you’ll not only eat—but you’ll overeat far more calories than you saved!

 2. Eat a diet portion of whatever you want.
 The first three mouthfuls taste the best; savor those and don't feel the need to eat "the whole thing" just because it is there.
-Be aware of “last chance eating” (you know, last chance to eat cake, so I’d better eat another piece…”).
-Take that second piece home and enjoy it the next day, when your body is ready for some fuel.
+Be aware of “last chance eating” (you know, last chance to eat cookies, so I’d better eat another one…”).
+Take that second cookie home and enjoy it the next day, when your body is ready for some fuel.

 3. Socialize away from the food.
-That is, don’t stand near the buffet table; find someplace where food is out of reach.
+That is, don’t stand near the picnic table; find someplace where food is out of reach.

 These tips work for any social event.
 Just remember to have fun enjoying the people, and put food at the bottom of the priority list.